White River State Trail

 This multi-use 12 mile crushed limestone trail follows a former railroad bed

 and connects the City of Elkhorn to the City of Burlington.
 It is part of a potential 45-mile trail

 Uses for the trail include hiking, biking, snowmobiles and a two mile adjacent horse trail which is open between

 Directions to White River Trail:

-The western end of the trail is at County Highway H south of the
+The western trailhead is located at County Highway H south of the

 Interstate 43 and US Highway 12 interchange in Elkhorn.